taty/Twitter-Connect-with-Oauth/README.markdown

             'consumerSecret' => 'YOUR_APP_CONSUMER_SECRET',
         )
 ```
-and add it in view section:
+and you can add it in view section:

 ``` php
 <?php